hendersonreed/hendersonreed.github.io/src/pages/events/hcianmdg.md

 ## human-computer-interface and new media discussion group

 - what: We're meeting to talk about new media and user interfaces!
-- when: most Monday evenings from 6pm to 8pm.
-My [events calendar](/pages/events/) will be up-to-date with any cancellations.
+- when: The first Monday of each month, from 6pm to 8pm.
+My [events calendar](/pages/events/) will be up-to-date, so double-check there on the day-of if you want extra assurance.
 - where: [McMenamins Barley Mill Pub](https://maps.app.goo.gl/y55dYxzhtGszVPBh8)

 **Details:**

 Are you interested in *why* and *how* we use computers?
 Do you think often about radical reshapings of the digital landscape?
 Love projects from MIT Media Lab and NYC ITP?

 The HCIANMDG (also known as the human-computer-interface and new media discussion group) is a space for software-adjacent folks to talk about the future of computers, their interfaces, and their applications.
-We meet every week on Monday at Oakshire Brewing on NE 42nd to read papers, talk about projects, share our work, and/or grumble/wax poetic about the future of computing.
+We meet on the first Monday of each month to read papers, talk about projects, share our work, and/or grumble/wax poetic about the future of computing.

 A few definitions, to start us off: